Foreclosures

 If utilities are turned off, you will have to arrange for utilities to be turned on at your cost and pay to have the property re-winterized afterward, if you choose to do an inspection of the dwelling.

-Seller will usually not provide any information or very limited information about the property or its history.
+The seller will usually not provide any information or very limited information about the property or its history.

-You will most likely be given a Special Warranty Deed not a General Warranty Deed at closing.
+You will most likely be given a Special Warranty Deed, not a General Warranty Deed at closing.

 You must use a REALTOR or licensed real estate agent to submit an offer.